Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 What is the difference between winter and summer tyres?

-Winter tyres have higher natural rubber and silica in the compound which makes them softer and more flexible – even below 7°C.
+Winter tyres have higher natural rubber and silica in the compound that makes them softer and more flexible – even below 7°C.

 That improves grip and traction.
 The main difference between winter tyres and regular tyres is the tread depth.
 New tyres will have a depth between 7mm and 9.5mm.